Meghababu99/PhD-Demeter/README.md

 # PhD-Demeter

-Current Repository has all the codes that i wrote for thr DEMETER project 2022-2024
+Current Repository has all the trial codes that I wrote for the DEMETER project 2022-2024

+CODE-SHEETS.xlsx explains the fuction of each scripts.